Stu-dem/students/content/home/hero.md

 +++

-We can type a landing note here to give a brief overview of the lab :herb: We can also have this as a carousel which cycles through a few different landing headers.
+We are the students (current and recent past) involved with the grasslands lab :herb: